celioreyes/circleci-conditional-workflows/accounts/README.md

 # Accounts

-This service pulls information for all user accounts
+This graphql service pulls information for all user accounts.